eaudeweb/migration-linkchecker/README.md

 Run `composer install`

 ### Usage
-* `php saicmTestUrl.php` tests HTTP status codes from _example.config.yml_ or _config.yml_ if this file exists
+* `php main.php` tests HTTP status codes from _example.config.yml_ or _config.yml_ if this file exists
+* `php main.php -cpath_to_config_file` or `php main.php --config path_to_config_file`
-* `php saicmTestUrl.php -c path_to_config_file --config` tests HTTP status codes from the requested config file
+* tests HTTP status codes from the requested config file

+### Logging configuration
+`example.log4php.xml` file is the default configuration for the logger.
+It currently logs all messages to _statusReport.log_ file and only errors to console.
+\
+To edit logging configuration, create a new file `log4php.xml`.